gs1/gs1-syntax-engine/README.md

 -----------------------------------------------------------------------------

-A demonstration build, that can be run as either a web browser application or a Node.js console application, is provided in two forms:
+A demonstration build, that can be run as either a web browser application or a Node.js console application, is provided in two flavours:

 1. A compilation to a WebAssembly executable with supporting JavaScript loader
-2. A transpilation to pure JavaScript ("asm.js")
+2. A transpilation to pure JavaScript ("asm.js") with associated mem file

-Each of these includes a JavaScript wrapper (providing the user API) and HTML / JS / Node.js implementation files.
+Each of these flavours includes the JavaScript wrapper (providing the user API) and HTML / JS / Node.js implementation files.
 They are compatible with all modern web browsers and Node.js 17 or later.

 The most recent version can be
 [downloaded from here](https://github.com/gs1/gs1-syntax-engine/releases/latest).

-Download the asset named `gs1encoders-wasm-app.zip` or `gs1encoders-jsonly-app.zip`
+Download the asset named `gs1encoders-wasm-app.zip` or `gs1encoders-jsonly-app.zip` based on the required flavour (WASM or pure JavaScript, respectively).

 To use the demo web application, extract the ZIP file and place the resulting files in a single directory to served by a web server as static content.
 For the WASM